 The short-term RP is the most commonly used RP type.
-According to the 2015 statistics, the short-term RP constitutes almost half of the total RPs granted throughout the year.
+According to the most recent statistics, the short-term RP constitutes more than half of the total RPs granted throughout the year.
 A short-term RP is granted on the basis of the applicants’ purpose of stay.

 The law specifies the persons who are eligible to apply for a short-term RP.
 The notable ones are as follows;

-a) Persons owning a residential real estate in Turkey,
+a) Persons owning a residential real estate in Türkiye,

-b) Persons coming to establish commercial ties or to set up a business in Turkey,
+b) Persons coming to establish commercial ties or to set up a business in Türkiye,

 c) Persons coming for touristic purposes,

 f) Persons coming within the scope of an exchange program for educational or similar purposes,